praveenmunagapati/platform/GUIDELINES.md

     * Wrap the body at 72 characters
     * Use the body to explain _what_ and _why_ vs _how_
     * Use an imperative mood in the subject line
-* A good resource to see ideal commit examples would be the `git log` for the linux kernel
+* A good resource to see ideal commit message examples would be the `git log` for the linux kernel project.
-* Check incoming before pushing an outgoing commit.
-* No force push to `develop`, `release`, `master`.
 * No merge commits in any _feature branch_ or _bugfix branch_ or _hotfix branch_.
 The sole purpose of the __merge commits__ are to merge the _feature_, _bugfix_ or _hotfix_ to the relevant branches they are intended for. __Get in habit of using